microsoft/mu_plus/MsCorePkg/MacAddressEmulationDxe/Readme.md

 ### Notes on platform implementation

-- `IsMacEmulationEnabled` and `PlatformMacEmulationEnable` are called during driver entrypoint.
+- `GetMacEmulationAddress` and `PlatformMacEmulationEnable` are called during driver entrypoint.
 - `PlatformMacEmulationSnpCheck` is called during a callback at TPL_NOTIFY, so any code here must be aware of this restriction.
 It is not recommended to lower the TPL during this function if the network stack has already been started as some packets may be transmitted before the mac is programmed to the emulated address.